A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Early Notables of the Fiorini family (pre 1700)

 Prominent among members of the family was Ridolfo "Aristotile" Fioravanti (1415-1486), an Italian Renaissance

 architect; Federico Fiori, a painter born in Urbino in 1535, who studied under Michelangelo and Vasari in Rome.
-Leonardo Fioravanti was a respected doctor in Bologna around this time; Angelo Maria Fiore was a cellist and composed...
-Another 115 words (8 lines of text) are included under the topic Early Fiorini Notables in all our PDF Extended History products and printed products wherever possible.
+Leonardo Fioravanti was a respected doctor in Bologna around this time; Angelo Maria Fiore was a cellist and composed sonatas for the cello and violin during the 17th century.
+Stefano Andrea Fiore, born in Milan in 1686, was an opera composer and was Maestro di Cappella to the King of Sardinia...
+Another 83 words (6 lines of text) are included under the topic Early Fiorini Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fiorini family to the New World and Oceana

 Discovered in the immigration and passenger lists were a number of people bearing the name Fiorini: Maria Fiore, age 36, who arrived in New York city aboard the SS Letimbro from Palermo, December 3, 1888, Stefano Fiore, who traveled on the SS Alesia from Naples, arriving in NY on March 22, 1893, Giuseppe Fiorella, who took the S.S.
 Italia from Naples, arriving at the Port of New York on 2 March 1913, as well as a bearer of Fiorelli who arrived in Philadelphia, Pennsylvania in 1840..

 Contemporary Notables of the name Fiorini (post 1700)

 - Alfred J. Fiorini, American Republican politician, Candidate in primary for U.S. Senator from Ohio, 1926 CITATION[CLOSE]